ballardtj/ballardtj.github.io/_pages/consulting.md

 ## My Approach

 I partner with organisational psychologists, HR teams, and health & safety professionals—both in-house teams and consultancies—to enhance their analytics capabilities.
 I work collaboratively alongside your team to build sustainable analytical approaches to your most complex workforce challenges.
 Every engagement is tailored to your team's needs.
 I offer strategic advisory on analytical approaches for teams that need expert input.
-I also offer collaborative partnerships where we design and analyze together.
-Or I can provide full-service analysis, handling the complete workflow from data preparation to statistical modeling to actionable insights about key drivers and intervention points.
+I also offer collaborative partnerships where we design and analyse together.
+Or I can provide full-service analysis, handling the complete workflow from data preparation to statistical modelling to actionable insights about key drivers and intervention points.

 My approach moves beyond backward-looking reports or dashboards to focus on _understanding_ why things happen so you know where to intervene, and _predicting_ what will happen so you can quantify ROI.
 Whether you're trying to identify key drivers of turnover, demonstrate compliance with psychosocial safety regulations, or build evidence-based business cases for interventions, I help you transform data into strategic decisions that improve workforce outcomes.